siraben/r216-forth/README.md

 extremely easy to port, it only takes a couple of primitive routines to get started writing the whole thing again.

+The default program `forth.asm` reads a string starting at address `sample`, prints it, and runs it while printing out colored words to show how that word was treated (green for interpreted, red for compiled).
+This was very helpful for debugging words like `:` and `;` that mess around with the interpreter's state.

 ## Why?
 Fictional computers are great.
 One can learn a lot from both implementing and playing around with them.
 But when was the last time